The power of local connections

 Frequently Asked Questions

-1 – In the past, how successful has Naval Group been in sourcing their equipment within their customer’s country?
+1 – In the past, how successful has Naval Group been in sourcing equipment within the customer’s country?
 What is the typical percentage of equipment still being sourced in France?

-For the Future Submarine Program, our aim is to ensure that the submarine will be sustained here in Australia as much as possible.
-Of equal importance is our goal to maximise the involvement of Australian Industry during the build phase.
+For the Future Submarine Program, we are committed to building and maintaining the submarines here in Australia.
+Of equal importance is our goal to maximise the involvement of Australian Industry during the build and sustainment phase.
 The baseline of all our design takes into account the current qualified global supply chain.

 2 – Will it be valuable for an Australian subject matter expert (SME) to engage in a joint venture/partnership with a French company already working with Naval Group in France?

-If a required equipment, system or capability is not found in Australia, it could be valuable for an Australian SME and a French company to enter into a joint venture/partnership.
+If a required equipment, system or capability is not found in Australia, it could be valuable for an Australian company and a French company to enter into a joint venture/partnership.

 This will benefit:

-These business cases represent a real opportunity for Naval Group, the partner and the Australian SME.
+These business cases represent a real opportunity for Naval Group and Australian suppliers.

 3 – Based on industry contact so far, which systems or equipment are you most concerned about with regards to the ability of Australian Industry to supply and support through life?